adam-gaia/dotfiles/README.md

 # Dotfiles

-* Run the deploy script to symlink the dotfiles to locations specified in `manifest.yaml`
+* Run the provided script to symlink files specified in `manifest.yaml`

 ```bash
 ./deploy.sh